davideshay/groceries/mkdocs/docs/installation/alexa.md

 # Alexa Support

-## Coming Soon!
+## Introduction

-Preliminary Alexa support has been built and an "Alexa Server" component is available, but needs to be documented how it would be possible to deploy in your own self hosted environment.
+Preliminary Alexa support has been built and an "Alexa Server" component is available.
+There is some limited documentation below for how to set this up for a self-hosted environment, but it assumes that you are familiar in general with creating an Alexa skill.

+## Basic Setup

+- Create an Amazon skill using the "other" type of experience with a "custom" model.
+- Set the hosting service to "provision your own".
+- Set the skill up to "start from scratch".
+- Click on interaction model -> JSON editor, and drag/drop the "interactionmodel.json" file from the alexa/src directory, and click save.
+- Under "Invocations" make sure you set an appropriate skill invocation name
+- Go to Endpoint and set this to "HTTPS" and put the Alexa server component's API URL that is externally accessible, such as "https://groceries.mydomain.tld/alexa"